aasimohyeah/Wikilimo_task/README.md

 Assignment submission for Wikilimo ML Engineer intern

 # The attached Jupyter notebook contains all the code required to download the data.
 The data will be downloaded in the default location C:\Users\<user_name>
-# Paste the .cdsapi file in this location before running the code
+# Paste the .cdsapirc file and the .ipynb file in this location before running the code.